 Public Restroom Initiative (Philly Phlush)

-As a result, two ADA accessible restrooms, named Philly Phlush, are now available for public use.
-One is located at Fotterall Square in North Philly and open Monday - Friday 8am-10pm and Saturday and Sunday 8am-11pm.
-The other is located at 15th and Arch in Center City across from Love Park and open Monday - Friday 10-9 and Saturday and Sunday 10-10.
+As a result, three ADA accessible restrooms, named Philly Phlush, are now available for public use.
+One is located at Fotterall Square in North Philly, another at 15th and Arch in Center City across from Love Park, and the third at Clark Park in West Philly.
 The restrooms will unlock at their dedicated hours and be cleaned multiple times daily.
 Naloxone is available in a cabinet outside of the restroom.

-These two restrooms are the first in a six public restroom pilot project.
-A third structure will be installed fall of 2024 in West Philly’s Clark Park and three others installed in different locations in 2025.
-Porta potties are still available in front of Prevention Point in Kensington.
+These three restrooms are the first in a public restroom pilot project.
+The third structure was installed in the fall of 2025 in West Phillyβs Clark Park, and two others will be installed in different locations.
+Porta-potties are still available in front of Prevention Point in Kensington.

 2913 Kensington Avenue (on the corner of Monmouth Street)